 Rodent PKD-Targeted Services

-While C. elegans and zebrafish models are convenient for rapid drug screening, testing of promising therapies in well-characterized, orthologous rodent models of PKD is necessary to establish the basis for clinical trials.
+While C. elegans and zebrafish models are convenient for rapid drug screening, testing of promising therapies in well-characterized, orthologous rodent models of polycystic kidney disease is necessary to establish the basis for clinical trials.

-Further, rodent models anatomically and physiologically mimic humans more closely than C. elegans and zebrafish models, providing a platform to study PKD-related renal and extrarenal pathomechanisms at the organ level.
+In addition, rodent models anatomically and physiologically mimic humans more closely than do C. elegans and zebrafish models, providing a platform to study PKD-related renal and extrarenal pathomechanisms at the organ level.

-Depending on the mechanism of action or the intended effect of a particular drug, various rodent models and drug doses can be used to evaluate PKD-related treatment outcome.
-The Model System Core staff is happy to advise on the best-suited model and appropriate dose regimens.
+- Chemical and natural compound testing in rodent models of PKD.
+Depending on the mechanism of action or the intended effect of a certain drug, various rodent models and drug doses can be used to evaluate PKD-related treatment outcomes.
+The Model System Core offers expert advice about the best-suited model and appropriate dose regimens.

-Recent studies have shown that mutations in genes associated with PKD pathways can either alleviate or worsen PKD progression.
+- Evaluation of modifier gene effects.
+Studies have shown that mutations in genes associated with PKD pathways can either alleviate or worsen PKD progression.
 Crossing murine models of the gene of interest with well-established PKD models and evaluating PKD-related phenotypes can decipher the significance of such modifier genes.
+[1, 2]

-This service is utilized as part of the compound testing and modifier evaluation service, but can be requested to characterize any novel or other PKD-related rodent models.
+- Imaging-based, histological and physiological characterization of PKD-related phenotypes.
+This service is utilized as part of the compound testing and modifier evaluation service.
+However, it can be requested to characterize any novel model or other PKD-related rodent models.
+Services include:

-- Imaging-based characterization.
-Renal and extrarenal gross organ structure analysis, total kidney and liver volume calculations, and renal microvasculature and biliary tree analysis.
-Techniques include ultrasound, micro-CT, MRI, plus data analysis.
+- Imaging-based characterization, including renal and extrarenal gross organ structure analysis, total kidney and liver volume calculations, and renal microvasculature and biliary tree analysis.
+Techniques include ultrasound, micro-CT, MRI and data analysis.

-- Histological characterization.
-Morphometric analysis of cystic and fibrotic volume, and analysis of tubular cyst origin.
-Techniques include H&E, Masson trichrome, Picro Sirius Red, immunofluorescence staining, plus data analysis.
+- Histological characterization, including morphometric analysis of cystic and fibrotic volume and analysis of tubular cyst origin.
+Techniques include H&E, Masson trichrome, Picro Sirius Red, immunofluorescence staining and data analysis.

-- Physiological characterization.
-Renal concentrating capacity, blood pressure, and renal and liver function.
+- Physiological characterization, including renal concentrating capacity, blood pressure, and renal and liver function.
 Techniques include metabolic cages, tail-cuff analysis, blood chemistry, electrolytes, immunoassay and gas analysis.

-The Translational PKD Center's Model Systems Core offers training on any of the techniques utilized as well as general rodent-related training such as line maintenance, line crosses and genotyping.
+The Model Systems Core offers training on any of the techniques used and general rodent-related training, such as line maintenance, line crosses and genotyping.